 - For charges and debits on existing accounts, ask the representative to send you the company's fraud dispute forms.
 If the company doesn't have special forms, use the sample letter to dispute the fraudulent charges or debits.
 In either case, write to the company at the address given for "billing inquires" NOT the address for sending your payments.

-- However, filing a report with the police and then providing the company with an Identity Theft Report will give you greater protection.
+- Filing a report with the police and then providing the company with an Identity Theft Report will give you greater protection.
 For example, if the company has already reported these unauthorized accounts or debts on your credit report, an Identity Theft Report will require them to stop reporting that information.
 Use the cover letter to explain to the company the rights Identity Theft Report.
-More information about getting and using an Identity Theft Report can be found here.

 You can file a complaint with the FTC using the online complaint form; or call the FTC's Identity Theft Hotline, toll-free: 1-877-ID-THEFT (438-4338);TTY: 1-866-653-4261; or write Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
 Be sure to call the hotline to update your complaint if you have any additional information or problems.